Nancypatel1103/ComplianceClient/Cloud_gateway/Cloud_gateway.md

 Gateways play a crucial role in CLOUD computing by facilitating communication and data transfer between disparate networks, making it possible for different systems to work together seamlessly.
 A Gateway can enable communication between different networks, facilitating data transfer and integration.

 ## What are CE and PE?
+CE and PE are routers.CE which is connected to PE.
+The PE is the router that is located at the provider network and that is connected to the CE router that is located the customer premises.
+To use the CLOUD gateway, you need to connect to CE and PE first.
-- CE and PE need to be connected to enable CLOUD gateway.
+- CE and PE need to be connected to enable the CLOUD gateway.
 - so first check whether it is connected or not.

 ## How to connect CE and PE